AbdulMuhaiminIsmail/WorkHive/README.md

 ## 📌 Overview

 WorkHive is a **full-stack freelancing platform** designed to foster **collaboration, networking, and productivity**.
-Unlike traditional freelancing websites, WorkHive focuses on meaningful interactions and professional connections.
+It aims to bridge the gap between industry demand and the talented professionals.

 ## 🚀 Tech Stack